Patient Leaflet Updated 29-Sep-2025 | SyriMed

 Baclofen contains active ingredient baclofen.

 Baclofen is a muscle-relaxant drug.
-Baclofen is used to reduce and relieve the excessive tension in your muscles (spasms) occurring in various illnesses such as cerebral palsy, multiple sclerosis, cerebrovascular accidents, spinal cord diseases and other nervous system disorders.
+Baclofen is used to relieve muscle rigidity (spasticity) or spasms in adults and children, which may occur as a result of illnesses such as cerebral palsy, multiple sclerosis, cerebrovascular accidents, spinal cord diseases and other nervous system disorders.

 Talk to your doctor or pharmacist before taking Baclofen if: